 If you Wish to Use a Tennessee Resale Certificate

 You likely received a Tennessee resale certificate when you registered for your Tennessee sales tax permit.
 If you don’t have this document, you can contact the Tennessee Department of Revenue to request a new copy by calling 615-253-0600 or submitting a request on their website.
+(Keep in mind that if you have a Tennessee sales tax permit you are required to collect sales tax from your Tennessee buyers.)

 You’re allowed to use this certificate to buy items tax free assuming that you’ve filled out the form wholly and correctly and that you genuinely intend to sell, rent, or lease the items you are purchasing tax free.
 Keep in mind that you can be held legally liable if you buy items tax-free but don’t sell them, so make sure you don’t skip this step!
 If you find out later that you’re unable to sell the items, you can remit Tennessee use tax on the items at that time to get off the hook.